 Supplemental appendix

 Figure 1.
-One-way agreement between the OMOP CDM concept codes and the source data ICD-10 codes from Pharmetrics+ to assess the quality of data transformation.
+One-way agreement between VAFI deficit prevalence using the OMOP CDM concept codes and the source data ICD-10 codes from Pharmetrics+ to assess the quality of data transformation.

 Note: the correlation coefficient demonstrated high correlation (ICC=0.995) between the OMOP CDM transformation and the source coding for deficits for each FI.
 This implies validity of the data transformation.